woojoo666/arcana-notes/notes5.md

 Does this mean we have to factor inputs into equality checking?

-Drawing: I noticed how quickly I've been improving, at drawing smoke, trees, colors, etc. Being forced to doodle quickly and frequently is forcing me to just experiment and just go for it, instead of overanalyzing.
-Trial and error helps me learn surprisingly quickly.
-I try to have a goal that I'm trying to achieve for each trial, and I can see if it worked or not, and learn from each trial.
-Also, drawing in public forces me to just start drawing, and also to start simpler, so I get less stuck and unsure and frustrated.
-Starting simple also helps me focus on training one thing at a time, which speeds up learning and prevents me from getting overwhelmed and frustrated and disappointed.
-Drawing from reference (esp simple things like trees and mountains) helps a lot, and Yellowstone has a lot of cool stuff that constantly keeps inspiring me to doodle.

 If a "function" outputs an object, but includes all the inputs, what happens when you clone the object?
 You don't want those inputs in the clone, right?
 Maybe it should only retain inputs for one level?
 Maybe expressions should be treated differently from objects?
 Cloning fn_result vs cloning the entire function.
 When/where are the inputs relevant?
 Are they relevant after cloning?

 In this new model, either you can have the inputs permanently part of the object, or not at all.
 Functional's function model (and input propagation model) allows for inputs that disappear after being completed.